coli-saar/coli-saar.github.io/autoplanbench.md

 ## LLM Planning Results

+Accuracy (Acc): A plan is considered as correct if the goal state is reached with the last predicted step.
+The Acc<sup>0</sup> metric measures the number of plans that would be correct under the stricter constraint that the generated plan is correct and directly executable, i.e. no non-executable actions are predicted in the interactive approaches. <br>
+Optimal Plan Length Factor (LF): Average length factor of the correct predicted plans compared to the optimal plans (only counting executable actions).

 We find that the automatically converted planning domains (APB) yield comparable results as manually created domain descriptions (Manual; from Valmeekam et al. 2023: [PlanBench](https://github.com/karthikv792/LLMs-Planning/tree/main/plan-bench)) across the different planning domains and LLM planning approaches.